 The Building Energy Management Training Systems form a complete introduction to direct digital control (DDC) of heating, ventilation, and air conditioning (HVAC) systems.
 They cover the main control schemes used in building energy management.
 This includes single-zone and multi-zone control, constant air volume (CAV) systems, and variable air volume (VAV) systems.
-The training systems allow students to acquire hands-on experience with industrial HVAC control training on the most state-of-the-art equipment available to schools.
+These modules allow students to acquire hands-on experience with a progressive approach to industrial HVAC control training on the most state-of-the-art equipment available to schools.

 - All systems use actual residential, industrial, and commercial devices for real-life practice.

 - Comprehensive curriculum with hands-on exercises accompanies each system.